Sequoia National Park Planning Guide

 Sequoia National Park offers more than 800 hiking trails, many of which can be explored on multi-day backpacking trips.
 For those interested in exploring these routes, the park provides wilderness permits that allow for dispersed camping.

-Kings Canyon is another National Park that is administered jointly alongside Sequoia National Park.
+Kings Canyon is another national park under 20 minutes from Sequoia National Park and administered jointly alongside it.
 Home to the regions of Grant Grove and Cedar Grove, this park offers miles of hiking, camping, and horseback riding.
+Let’s take a quick look at what you can expect in the park.

 General Grant Tree